-Our brains are made of billions of cells called NEURONS.
-Neurons pass messages between the brain and the body to control everything we do.
-Neurons connect with other neurons forming NEURAL NETWORKS.
-The more connections we make and the more we use our neural networks, the stronger they become.
-Things that were once difficult, like handwriting, become manageable, and eventually easy.
-Not only that but those neural networks get used to learn other new skills too.
+Our brains consist of billions of neurons, special cells responsible for transmitting messages between the brain and the body.
+These neurons connect with one another, forming neural networks.
+The more connections we make and the more we utilize these networks, the stronger they become.
+Tasks that were once difficult, like handwriting, eventually become more manageable and even easy.
+What’s more, these strengthened neural networks can also benefit the learning of other new skills.

-Neurons are nerve cells.
-They run all over the body making up our CENTRAL NERVOUS SYSTEM, which includes the brain, the spinal column, and all the nerves that radiate out from the spinal cord to all parts of the body.
-Some neurons are very small, a millimeter or so, but some can be over a meter long!
+Neurons are nerve cells that run throughout our bodies, comprising our central nervous system, which includes the brain, spinal column, and nerves that extend from the spinal cord to all parts of our body.
+While some neurons are tiny, measuring about a millimeter, others can be over a meter long!

-Think of it like rain falling on a hill, at first there are many trickles, but the water seeks out the most efficient way down the hillside and starts forming select channels.
-Every time it rains the water finds its way to those channels and flows through them making them deeper and more permanent.
+Think of it like rain falling on a hill.
+At first, the water trickles down in various directions, but over time, it finds the most efficient path and starts forming specific channels.
+With each rainfall, the water naturally flows through these channels, making them deeper and more permanent.

 HOW DOES THAT AFFECT READING?

-Because the brain is plastic and adaptable, it will use pathways forged through learning handwriting to benefit reading.
-Reading becomes easier because handwriting has given us a larger, stronger neural network to support it.
+Because the brain is plastic and adaptable, it utilizes the pathways developed through handwriting to benefit reading.
+Handwriting provides us with a larger, stronger neural network that supports the reading process

-Here are a few ways writing supports reading:
+Here are a few ways in which writing supports reading:

-1. Learning to write enhances visual processing of letters.
-This makes it easier for the brain to recognize letter shapes when reading.
+1. Learning to write enhances visual processing of letters, making it easier for the brain to recognize letter shapes during reading.